Algram/autocard/README.md

 # Autocard
-SEO-Monitoring Tool for various APIs and Google Indexes
+SEO-Monitoring Tool for Google indexes with query support

-Just add the API-keys in the config.js and start the tool with `npm install && npm start`.
+Start the tool with `npm install && npm start`.